How to avoid a World Cup own goal this summer

 So how can businesses keep employees in formation while the football is on?

-If you’d like to know more, get in touch to find out how we can help your organisation monitor and respond to absence trends and avoid scoring an HR own goal this summer.
+If you’d like to find out how you can monitor and respond to absence trends and avoid scoring an HR own goal this summer, download our guide: